GiraffeBryce/payout/README.md

 Tips for how to run this project:
 -Make a .env file with:
-    - An alchemy key for a variable called TEST_ALCHEMY_KEY
+    - An alchemy key for a variable called TEST_ALCHEMY_KEY (get from Alchemy)
-    - An Etherscan API key (for contract verification) called ETHERSCAN_API_KEY
+    - An Etherscan API key (for contract verification) called ETHERSCAN_API_KEY (get from Etherscan)
     - A private key for an address you own with Rinkeby ETH in it for contract deployment called PRIVATE_KEY -Include the following code in your hardhat config file underneath the solidity version: